 The tube becomes clogged or blocked and you can’t clear it.

 The skin around the tube site has redness, swelling, leaking fluid, or sores.

 You see blood around the tube, in your child’s stool, or in the contents of the stomach.

 Your child coughs, chokes, or vomits while feeding.

-Your child has a bloated or rigid abdomen (belly feels hard when gently pressed).
+Your child’s belly looks bloated or feels hard when gently pressed.

 Your child has diarrhea or constipation.